mlmldata24/Final-Project-Assignment/README.md

 ## MS263: Data Analysis Techniques in Marine Science
 ### Final project timeline

-* April 13 - Preliminary analysis due (part of HW6)
+* April 6 - Preliminary analysis due (part of HW6)
+* April 27 - In-class progress update (part of HW7)
 * May 4 - Project draft (graded only on reproducibility, feedback given on all aspects)
 * May 18 - Final project due, presentations (finals week)